 2. Prayer: Read the Ash Wednesday Psalm as a class.
 Announce the response, “Be merciful, O Lord, for we have sinned,” and read Psalm 51 from the USCCB website.

-3. Reading: Read aloud the story of Jonah and the city of Nineveh (Jonah 3:1-10).
+3. Hook: Read aloud the story of Jonah and the city of Nineveh (Jonah 3:1-10).
 Ask students, “What were the signs that the people of Nineveh used to show their repentance?”

 Do you like this lesson plan and the resources to accompany it?
 Get instant access to dozens of other resources in The Religion Teacher’s Lenten Activity Pack.